donmccaughey/ordo/README.md

 ## English, Latin, C and Software Jargon

-Since I am a _discipulus linguae Latinae_, I endeavor to use Latin for names in the code for `ordo`.
+Since I am a _discipulum linguae Latinae_, I endeavor to use Latin for names in the code for `ordo`.
 I'm far from a fluent Latin speaker, so commentary on my choices is welcome.
 You can find terms used in `ordo` in [the glossary][40].